natsudong/DB_PRO/README.md

 * then when the manager wants to transport goods from one warehouse to the span-new site, he just needs to change the `warehouse_warehouse_id` in the `goods_in_warehouse` table to denote the transportation of the goods.
 * additionally, once a store is attached to that warehouse, a new entity should be added in the `store` table, indicating its `warehouse_warehouse_id` as well as recording  its location in the city in the `address`.

+## Time table

+>week 9

+* realize functions for manager
+* start design the graphic interface

+>week 10

+* realize functions for customer and deliverer
+* check the progress of GUI
+* test the concurrent connect of multiple type of users

+>week 11

+* put GUI and program together

+>week 12

+* debugging and improving